 Advanced Drafting Operations: Getting Greedy with Your Water in the Rural Environment

-In today's fire service, it is very common to see fire departments that purchase pumping apparatus with 1,500- to 2,000-gpm-rated pumps.
-NFPA 1901 and 1911 both state that pumping apparatus with pump capacities greater than 1,500 gpm must be capable of doing so using no more than two separate suction lines.
+In today’s fire service, it is common to see fire departments that purchase pumping apparatus with 1,500- to 2,000-gpm rated pumps.
+NFPA 1901 states that apparatus with pump capacities greater than 1,500 gpm must be capable of doing so using no more than two separate suction lines.
 This may seem like a trivial piece of information; however, it is often overlooked and results in less-than-ideal flow rates in the real world.
-This class teaches fireground-proven methods for maximizing your capability while operating from a static source, alternative drafting techniques that don't require the use of a primer, and methods for expanding the initial system to incorporate multiple intakes.
+This course is designed to teach students fireground proven methods for maximizing their flow capability while operating from a static source.
+Students will be introduced to several alternative drafting techniques that don’t require the use of a primer.
+Methods for expanding the initial system to incorporate multiple intakes will then be discussed.
 This setup will yield higher fire flows and reduce the amount of work required by the pumper during rural water supply operations.
+The instructor will also discuss options and methods for accessing water from challenging water sources.
+The class will conclude with a discussion on tactics for maximizing the efficiency of both the dump and fill sites during rural water shuttle operations.